 How does our program work?

-Foster families are recruited, trained and approved through the Children’s Home.
+Foster families are recruited, trained and approved through The Children’s Home.
 These families are then assigned to one of our foster care workers, and we match referred children to a family that will provide a good fit and a safe, nurturing temporary home.
 We incorporate a family-centered approach that creates a partnership between the child’s birth and foster families to increase the likelihood that the child will permanently return home to their birth family.
-When this is not possible, the Children’s Home assists with the process of establishing a permanent home for the child or children.
+When this is not possible, The Children’s Home assists with the process of establishing a permanent home for the child or children.
 We also provide these services:

-- Supervise birth parent-child visitation
+- Supervising birth parent-child visitation

 Why The Children’s Home?

-We turn away 30 kids per week because we don’t have enough foster families, and we need your help.
+Unfortunately, The Children’s Home turns away 30 kids per week because we don’t have enough foster families, and we need your help.
 We consistently exceed Georgia’s standards for foster care providers and maintain the highest performance scores in the areas of permanency, safety and well being of children.
 Our program is faith based, and our staff and foster parents understand that we seek to show God’s love to children and families.
 We offer quality service with specialized staff, an intensive staff to client ratio and accreditation from Council on Accreditation and Eagle.
 Our foster parents express gratitude for the strong support they receive from us.

-How to help
+How to help?